JonKing93/DASH/Tutorials/ensembleMetadata/find-rows.md

 ```
 <br>
 #### P
 Continuing the example, let's say I want to apply a PSM to my state vector.
-I determine that I need the third and fifth elements of the "P" variable to run the PSM.
+I determine that I need the third and fifth rows of the "P" variable to run the PSM.
 I could do:
 ```matlab
 rows = ensMeta.findRows("P", [3 5]);
 ```